Last Updated: 3/30/23 | March 30th, 2023

 Visiting Morocco had been a dream of mine for as long as I can remember.
 I’ve always wanted to see camels, camp in the desert, explore maze-like medinas, and drink tea with Berbers.

-As I stood overlooking the Sahara one morning, marveling at the rhythmic, undulating dunes of the desert, that dream had come true.
+As I stood overlooking the Sahara one morning, marveling at the rhythmic, undulating dunes of the desert, that dream had finally come true.
 I had ridden a camel to the spot where I would gaze at a million stars that night, smiling at the fact I was finally somewhere I had dreamed about under the same stars thousands of miles away.

-1. Camel Trekking in the Sahara
+1. Sleeping Under the Stars in the Sahara

 Fun fact: It rained while I was in the desert.
 There was a crazy, crazy lightning storm — one of the most intense I have ever seen.
 The roar of the thunder sounded like a million bombs going off, and the lightning turned night into day.
 It hadn’t rained all year but that night the sky opened up for a brief moment to let out all her anger.
 Surreal.